code-423n4/2024-11-chainlink/README.md

 - Starts November 1, 2024 20:00 UTC
 - Ends November 25, 2024 20:00 UTC

+**Note re: risk level upgrades/downgrades**

+Two important notes about judging phase risk adjustments for this audit:
+- High- or Medium-risk submissions downgraded to Low-risk (QA)) will be ineligible for awards.
+- Upgrading a Low-risk finding from a QA report to a Medium- or High-risk finding is not supported.

+As such, wardens are encouraged to select the appropriate risk level carefully during the submission phase.

 ## Automated Findings / Publicly Known Issues

 _Note for C4 wardens: Anything included in this `Automated Findings / Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._